cterizi/project-euler/README.md

 # project-euler

-It contains code in Java and in C for some of the problems which are in "https://projecteuler.net/ " .
+It contains code in Java and in Python for some of the problems which are in "https://projecteuler.net/ " .